How to run faster

-Running easy means you have heavy reliance on slow twitch muscle fibers and you have the proper amount of oxygen delivery to your muscles.
+Running easy means you have heavy reliance on slow twitch muscle fibers.
+In addition, you have the proper amount of oxygen delivery to your muscles.

-The more fast twitch muscle fibers you can recruit (by training at faster paces) the more economical (effective) you are going to run.
+The more fast twitch muscle fibers you can recruit the more economical you are going to run.

 The only way to do it is by training at higher exertion rates.

-It is isn’t a question so much of how do I lessen lactic acid accumulation in my body when I am racing but how can I use it more effectively.
+It is isn’t a question so much of how do I lessen lactic acid accumulation our bodies.

 Auburn Professor Bruce Gladden stated,